jichengyue/Rulez/README.md

 4. Go with the browser to the view and see the message
 5. Modify the rule at `rulez/rules` with something more complex, and see what happens visiting the view

-Consider that for evaluating a rule with parameters you have to set their values:
+Consider that to evaluate a rule with parameters you have to set their values:

   ```ruby
   if rulez? 'rulename', {param1: value1, param2: value2, param3: value3}